-- Default definitions: We need to modify the rules for =default to cover operators (trivial, I suspect).
+- Default definitions: We need to modify the rules for =default to cover comparison operators as is already done for assignment (trivial, I suspect).
 We need to specify only the meaning (semantics) of the operators, possibly in the form of code.
 We need to specify exactly what (inline, noexcept, extern "C", etc.) a user can write in a =default function definition. - Library support: We need to specify a meta-program and (it seems) a few supporting classes.
 This is all in the library.
 No core language change is needed.
 Conversely, the other approaches should be core-language only.
 We need to specify exactly what (inline, noexcept, extern "C", etc.) a user can write in an comparison function definition and how/if such features are used in the library functions. - Operator requests: We need to specify the syntax (trivial) and the meaning (semantics) of the operators.
-It is not hard to specify the semantics of == and < (once we agree on exactly what we want). - Built-in comparisons: We need to specify only the meaning (semantics) of the operators.
-It is not hard to specify the semantics of == and < (once we agree on exactly what we want).
+It is not hard to specify the semantics of == and < (N4475).

+• Built-in comparisons: We need to specify only the meaning (semantics) of the operators.
+It is not hard to specify the semantics of == and < (N4475).